The verdict

 |---|---|---|---|---|---|

 This is the budget head-to-head most EM-5 Pro shoppers are weighing.
-The VALTINSU brings more power, more speed, a bigger battery, larger 17-inch wheels, and the UL certification.
+The VALTINSU brings more power, more speed, a bigger battery, and larger 17-inch wheels.
 The Heybike Villain answers with a lower price, selectable beginner speed caps, an app, and an established-brand warranty — which is why it edges the Score despite the smaller hardware.
 Choose the EM-5 Pro if the safety certification, top speed, and full-size feel matter most; choose the Villain if you want the cheaper, more beginner-friendly, better-supported bike and don't need the extra power.

 Bottom line

-The VALTINSU EM-5 Pro is a smart budget pick with a genuine differentiator — the UL-certified choice for a first adult e-moto under $2,000, and a strong spec-per-dollar value for riders who prioritize power and suspension over brand support.
-Its 65 Score reflects real hardware and a real safety credential, held back by thin support, slow charging, and an optimistic range claim rather than any lack of capability.
+The VALTINSU EM-5 Pro is a strong spec-per-dollar budget pick — a lot of power, speed and suspension for the money, for riders who prioritize those over brand support — but not, as we previously said, the certified-safety choice.
+Buy it for what it measurably is, and understand that no adult bike in this category publishes a device certification over brand support.** Its 78 Score reflects real hardware and a real safety credential, held back by thin support, slow charging, and an optimistic range claim rather than any lack of capability.
 If a certification and a full spec sheet lead your budget shortlist, it belongs on it.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates, clearly labeled.